Suhaib-DC/Graduation-Project-How-to-beat-Atletico-Madrid/README.md

-# How to beat Atletico Madrid: Vertual football training system using data science
+# How to Beat Atletico Madrid: Vertual Football Training System Using Data Science
 My graduation project. designing a training robots to train footballers how to act against zonal defense.